DataDog/documentation/content/en/real_user_monitoring/dashboards/_index.md

 ### Template variables

-Datadog generates RUM dashboards with a set of default template variables that are automatically created.
+Datadog generates RUM dashboards which automatically creates a set of default template variables.
 Use the template variable dropdown menus to narrow your search.
 For example, you can filter for a specific application with the `applicationId` template variable.

 {{< img src="real_user_monitoring/dashboards/template_variables.mp4" alt="Template variable" video=true style="width:50%;" >}}